nrawrx3/uknow/design.md

 Or is that a bad idea?

+Create admins on demand.
+Any client can create a new game session with a command.
+Multi-admin then spawns a new admin to serve the game.

 We also need a heartbeat procedure to make sure we're not losing any client.